rachamallapranavi/my-first-python-project-/README.md

 Written in Python using input(), calculations, and if-else.

 ### 👩‍💻 Author: Rachamalla Pranavi
+## Made by Pranavi
+This project was upgraded by me as part of my Python learning journey.
 Learning Python & GitHub from scratch!

 ---